401 The Busiest Highway in North America

 Driving on the 401, the Busiest Highway in North America.

 Highway 401 where it passes through Toronto is the busiest highway in North America in addition to being one of the top ten busiest and widest highways in the world.
-The present speed limit, on the entire length of roadway, is posted at 100 km/h or 62 mph, while six sections have recently increased the speed limit to 110 km/h (68 mph).
+The present speed limit, on most sections of the highway is posted at 100 km/h or 62 mph, while six sections have recently increased the speed limit to 110 km/h (68 mph).

 Various sections of the highway were constructed at different intervals for the next several decades.
 The only large stretch of time in which no one was working on the highway's completion was when they took time off for the Korean War.